sindresorhus/got/documentation/6-timeout.md

 **Type: `object`**

-This object describes maximum allowed time for particular events.
+This object describes the maximum allowed time for particular events.

 #### `lookup`